Internship Credit Deadline: Sunday, October 26, 2014 at 12:00 midnight

 Please note that students may count toward graduation no more than a total of five courses with non-standard grading, which includes credit-bearing internships.
 If you already have 5 non-standard credits, such as AP credits, you may still do a credit-bearing internship but any previous non-standard credits over the maximum of 5 would not be counted toward your graduation requirements.
 You can still have all non-standard grading listed on your transcript.
 Still unsure what this means for you?
 Click here for more information.

-If you secure an internship after that date and would still like to apply for academic credit, you may still do so through December 9.
-Please e-mail Mary Lothrop in CCI in addition to completing your application.
-Once the application is approved, you would then be able to use the Add/Drop process to drop the course and register for the internship (INT600).
+If you secure an internship after that date and would still like to apply for academic credit, you may still do so through December 8, 2014 but here is what you'll need to do:

 - Sophomores, juniors, and seniors in good academic standing may apply for credit.

 - You may not repeat the same winter term internship for credit.